DaDvoy/DaDvoy/README.md

 #**Hi there 👋**

-- 🔭 I’m currently working as a DevOps Engineer
+- 🔭 I’m currently a junior C++ developer
-- 🌱 I’m currently learning containers of CPP(vector, stack, map)
+- 🌱 I’m currently learning C++ and SQL
 - 📫 How to reach me: DaDvoy(telegram)
 - ⚡ Fun fact: I speak Esperanto a little))